 Ho Chi Minh City to Mumbai

-After obtaining a one-month tourist visa for India I booked a direct flight to Mumbai – there was nothing direct between Ho Chi Minh City and Kathmandu – from where I imagined I could take a train to the Nepali border.
+After obtaining a one-month tourist visa for India I booked a direct flight to Mumbai, from where I imagined I would be able to take a train to the Nepali border.
 I chose a Vietnamese carrier and booked online.
 Then, magically, the morning after I booked the ticket I had a call from customs; I could pick up my guitars.

 I visited the airline office to confirm my ticket and decided to go business class for the extra luggage allowance.
 It would be an experience; my one and only time.
-I had always wondered what it was like.
+I had always wondered what business class was like.

 Now everything was ready.
 I would have the full contingent of guitars and suitcases to carry across India and into Nepal.
 I farewelled Hong, of whom I had grown fond, and her sons and took a cab to the airport in the afternoon.